Flora Madeline Shaw: Biography

-On January 15, 1864, Shaw was born in Perth, Ontario, Upper Canada.
+On January 15, 1864, Shaw was born in Perth, Canada West.
 She was the daughter of the merchant businessperson Henry Dowsley Shaw and his wife Flora Madeline Shaw, née Matheson; both of her parents were from Scotland and her two grandfathers, James Shaw and Roderick Matheson, were businessmen and members of Upper Canada's Legislative Council.
 Shaw had two sisters and a brother.
 She got her first education at a private school in Perth and then attended the middle-class school Mrs. Mercer's Academy in Montreal.
 At the age of 30, in 1894, Shaw enrolled at Montreal General Hospital Training School for Nurses.
 She graduated from it in 1896.
 She was appointed second assistant to the school's superintendent, Gertrude Livingstone, in 1896 and remained in the post for three years.
 Shaw did not hold the post for the 1899–1900 school year when she was made superintendent of nurses at the small Women's Charity Club Hospital in Boston.

 Shaw returned to Montreal in 1900 and was appointed Livingstone's first assistant, a role she held until 1903.
 She went on to study a diploma in Teaching in Schools of Nursing (hospital economics) at Teachers College, Columbia University in New York City between 1904 and 1906.
 While in New York, Shaw was matron of the nurses' home at the Presbyterian Hospital and used the experience to publish her first nursing work concerning floor plans, furnishings, and management, and also became a dietetics instructor.
 In 1906, she again returned to Montreal and accepted the job of leading the project of a preliminary instruction program taken by probationary nursing students at Montreal General Hospital and the Hospital for Sick Children in Toronto.
 Two years later, Shaw represented Montreal General's alumni association at the first meeting of the Canadian National Association of Trained Nurses (now the Canadian Nurses Association) and she was named its inaugural secretary-treasurer.